 The broad trajectory of the secular trends in deep-tier burrowing described above for shallow subtidal settings is relatively consistent across different marine environments, although the paucity of preserved deep-water Paleozoic successions hampers robust quantification of deep-sea transition layer depths over this interval (see Supplement for further discussion).
 The transition layer appears to have deepened in the early to middle Mesozoic across all marine environmental bins assessed here, although the exact timing of this increase varies by paleoenvironment (Fig. 7, S2).
 Nearshore environments experienced the earliest deepening of the transition layer (beginning in the Early–Middle Triassic), followed by shallow subtidal environments in the Late Triassic–Early Jurassic, and deep-water environments lagged notably behind, with transition layer deepening in these settings beginning in the Late Jurassic and near-modern depths not achieved until the Cretaceous (fig. S2).
 This pattern in transition layer depths follows a classical onshore-offshore model (94, 95), bolstering previous inferences that the evolution of bioturbation follows a similar paleoenvironmental trajectory to other major ecological innovations inferred from body fossil records (11, 36, 96).
-As the innovations of the MMR may have initiated in shallow marine ecosystems (55, 70), a delayed expansion, during the Cretaceous, of deep burrowing into deep-water sediments may be unsurprising.
+Given that the innovations of the MMR may have initiated in shallow marine ecosystems (55, 70), a delayed expansion, during the Cretaceous, of deep burrowing into deep-water sediments may be unsurprising.
 However, deep-sea transition layers are not well-represented in our dataset until the Cenozoic; further exploration of the comparatively sparse Mesozoic deep-sea trace fossil record will be critical to further resolve pre-Cenozoic patterns of transition layer development in continental slope and abyssal settings.
-Conversely, the only prominent divergence in paleoenvironmental patterns of transition layer depth occurs in the Eocene.
+Conversely, the only conspicuous divergence in paleoenvironmental patterns of transition layer depth occurred in the Eocene.
 In both strata recording deep-water environments and those recording nearshore environments, there is a decrease in recorded transition layer depth in this series (Fig. 7).
-However, this decline is not present in strata recording shallow subtidal environments, and only strata recording deep-water environments record corroborating statistical evidence in the form of a negative changepoint (fig. S2).
+However, this decline is not present in strata recording shallow subtidal environments, and only strata recording deep-water environments record corroborating statistical evidence in the form of a negative changepoint (i.e., a decrease in burrowing depth) (fig. S2).

-The history of mixed layer evolution, although currently premised upon far lower-resolution and patchier records than those available for the transition layer, appears to also follow an onshore-offshore pattern.
+The history of mixed layer evolution, although currently based on far lower-resolution and patchier records than those available for the transition layer, appears to also follow an onshore–offshore pattern.
 Shallow subtidal environments may have experienced an earlier escalation in mixed layer depths than at least some nearshore settings, followed substantially later by deep-sea increases in sediment mixing.
-This pattern has been attributed to both onshore-offshore patterns in infaunal activity—and likely onshore-offshore patterns in the emergence and radiation of biological bulldozers—and potentially also to the better oxygenated nature of nearshore and shallow water masses located above wave base (11), which may have been buffered by wind- and storm-mediated mixing against the low background seawater oxygen levels characteristic of the early and potentially later Paleozoic (97).
+This pattern has been attributed to both onshore–offshore patterns in infaunal activity—and likely onshore–offshore patterns in the emergence and radiation of biological bulldozers—and potentially also to the better oxygenated nature of nearshore and shallow water masses located above fair-weather wave base (11).
+Although low background oxygen levels appear to have been characteristic of many marine settings during the early (and potentially later) Paleozoic (97), wind- and storm-mediated mixing and thus greater exchange with atmospheric oxygen may have increased the viability of shallow-water settings for the evolutionary expansion of deep and intensive sediment mixing.

 DISCUSSION